 Eric Thomas (Program Director) has been a CAMP! volunteer since 2002 and a member of the Board of Directors since 2005, for which he currently serves as Treasurer.
 Eric has been a Pod 6 counselor for 9 sessions of CAMP! and a Program Director for six.
 For the remainder of the year Eric is Franchise Development Manager for Ben & Jerry’s, and he resides in Richmond, VT.
 Aside from the powerful force for good that CAMP! can be for our campers, his favorite things about CAMP! are the wonderful people who volunteer and the delicious food.

-Lindsay Pucino (Head Counselor) of Massachusetts joined the CAMP! community in 2012 and has not looked back!
-She spent her first four summers working with the wonderful ladies in Pod 5 and was excited to move into the role of Head Counselor for 2016.
+Lindsay Mitchell (Head Counselor) of Massachusetts joined the CAMP! community in 2012 and has not looked back!
+She spent her first four summers working with the wonderful ladies in Pod 5 and was excited to move into the role of Head Counselor in 2016.
 She loves working with youth and inspiring children to step outside of their comfort zone and take calculated risks to broaden themselves and their experiences.
 Outside of CAMP!, Lindsay works as a school psychologist at a high school in MA, supporting children with various levels of academic and emotional needs.

 BOARD OF DIRECTORS

 Ed Paquin (President) of Barre, Vermont has been a part of CAMP! since its inception.
 When not at camp he is the Executive Director of Disability Rights Vermont, a private non-profit that serves as Vermont’s federally funded protection and advocacy system, working to investigate abuse, neglect and rights violations of people with disabilities.
 While at camp he leads Pod 2 (the youngest boys), plays his guitar and generally has a great time!